jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/ESPM_and_ESSJ.rst

    the brakes.
 This is not something you should do too often, but it can help during the setup: `moving an unpowered Si arm (YouTube video) <https://www.youtube.com/shorts/wBXQduLbHdE>`_.

 To program the ESPM, connect an :ref:`ESXX programmer <esxx>` to the JTAG port on the ESPM board.
+Use ``espm.rpd``.
 Once programmed, the ESXX programmer should be removed and the cover reinstalled.

 .. _essj: